No. 40 Squadron RAAF: Squadron history

-The squadron occasionally performed other tasks in addition to its regular transport fights.
+The squadron occasionally performed other tasks in addition to its regular transport flights.
 On 9 March 1945 one of its Sunderlands landed on a small lake in an isolated area of New Guinea to relieve an Army garrison force.
 No. 40 Squadron also undertook air sea rescue duties on several occasions.
 On 20 March 1945 a Sunderland located the survivors of a crashed C-47 and dropped them a dinghy.
 The Sunderland rediscovered the survivors the next day after contact was lost with them overnight, and maintained position over the dinghy until Allied naval vessels reached it.

 No. 40 Squadron's regular routes were altered in 1945.
 The service from Townsville to Port Moresby ended on 17 February and a new service between Port Moresby, Darwin, Karumba and Cains was established.
 A daily (except for Sunday) service from Port Moresby to Cairns began the next day and bi-weekly flights to the Treasury Islands commenced on 26 February.
 In July the squadron was issued with four Martin Mariner flying boats which were based at Cairns and also operated in the transport role.

 Following the Japanese surrender the squadron flew ex-prisoners of war and other soldiers back to Australia.
 It was allocated Catalina aircraft in January 1946, but none were ever delivered.
 No. 40 Squadron moved to RAAF Base Rathmines on 6 March and was disbanded there on 19 June.
 By this time it had flown 1782 sorties and carried 5870275 kg of cargo and 43,385 passengers.